cdaringe/speed-monitor/readme.md

 ## Usage

-- `docker buildx build --platform linux/amd64 -t speedy .`
+- `docker buildx build --progress=plain --platform linux/amd64 -t speedy .`
   - you will have trouble building rust's c deps in musl on other arch
 - run the app